biotecnologiamicrobianaunalmed/Plant-Virus-Detection-Pipeline/README.md

 ![Structure](/images/done.PNG)

 The process ends once the bar loads completely.
 Then it is possible to **Knit** (3) the document and if everything was satisfactory a window will open with the respective report.
+If a window doesn't open, explore the Knit options (down arrow) and select "Knit to html".

 ![Structure](/images/rstudio3.png)